-The success of product innovation is never measured by frequency – rather, it’s measured by impact.
-The impact of multilayer floors (MLF) can’t be overstated!
+The impact of multilayer floors (MLF) can’t be overstated.
 At its heart, an MLF product is just what it sounds like: a flooring material composed of layers.

 While the products do possess some similarities like moisture imperviousness, structural stability, and strength, there are some fundamental differences, primarily in the core itself.